SangeetM/SangeetM.github.io/_posts/2020-11-08-how-to-write-a-great-research-paper.md

 *  Have 1-2 people read each draft of your paper, being sure to have them tell you where they got lost

-<b>As a researcher, either you won't understand something and you will feel stupid and like a worm, or you will understand something and think it's too trivial and hence still feel like a worm; it turns out that the life of a PhD student is quite depressing.</b>
+<b>As a researcher, either you won't understand something and you will feel stupid and like a worm, or you will understand something and think it's too trivial and hence still feel like a worm; it turns out that the life of a Data Scientist is quite depressing.</b>